 Research and site-specific methods will also be explored.
 Supporting studies in drawing, research and professional practice will link to the projects.

 In Year 2 there are a total of 40 credits of option courses available.
-We offer more than 20 option courses but there are many more option courses from across the wider university to choose from - subject to availability.
+We offer more than 20 option courses but there are many more option courses from across the wider university to choose from.
+These are subject to availability.

-Experimentation is encouraged and group crits analyse the context for siting work.
+Experimentation is encouraged and group crits analyse the context for works.
 You will compile thorough documentation of your work and ideas to evidence your professional practice skills.